oxidecomputer/usdt/README.md

 3. An attribute macro, `usdt::provider`.

 The generated code is the same in all cases, though the third provides a bit more flexibility than the first two.
-See [below][Serializable types] for more details, but briefly, the third form supports probe arguments of any type that implement [`serde::Seralize`][2].
+See [below](#serializable-types) for more details, but briefly, the third form supports probe arguments of any type that implement [`serde::Seralize`][2].
 These different versions are shown in the crates `probe-test-{build,macro,attr}` respectively.